 Assets in excess of those required to be held in the core and core plus portfolios are typically held in the surplus portfolios.
-The surplus portfolio is invested in fixed maturity securities, principal protected equity linked notes, derivative instruments, cash and cash equivalents, equity securities and hedge funds.
+The surplus portfolio is invested in fixed maturity securities, principal protected equity linked notes, derivative instruments, cash and cash equivalents, a private debt fund and hedge funds.
 In general, the duration of the surplus portfolio is slightly longer than the core or core plus portfolio.